-Runnymede's Academic Forum brings together over 70 leading scholars working on race.
-For over six years it has helped shape Runnymede's work, leading to high-impact and innovative research.
-The recent collection of essays Criminal Justice vs Racial Justice, and Who Cares about the White Working Class? are both collaborations with the Forum.
+Runnymede's Academic Forum brings together over 70 leading scholars working on race to work collaboratively to inform better policymaking for race equality.
+For over eight years it has helped shape Runnymede's work, leading to high-impact and innovative research.
+Read more about the Academic Forum.

 Emerging Scholars Forum

 In 2012 we established the Emerging Scholars Forum.
 This brings together 30 talented early-career academics and Phd candidates.
 The Forum gives them the opportunity to both apply their research more widely and inform Runnymede’s thinking.
 Read more about the Emerging Scholars Forum.

 The Forum’s members are drawn from across the UK, producing groundbreaking work on race equality in a diversity of fields, from education and criminal justice to migration and law.
 We recently received funding from the Arts and Humanities Research Council to expand the interdisciplinary remit of both forums.
 We are now seeking to recruit more scholars from the Arts and Humanities disciplines across the UK.
 If you would like to become a member of either of forum, please email Ojeaku Nwabuzo for more information.